ibm-cloud-docs/openwhisk/functions-cli.md

 ## Activation commands
 {: #cli_activation}

-Get metadata, list IDs, find logs, and list resutls for specific activations.
+Get metadata, list IDs, find logs, and list results for specific activations.
 {: shortdec}

 To see CLI help for the `activation` command, run `ibmcloud fn activation`.